IngBright/Python-Class-Some-Time-Ago/README.md

 # Python-Class-Some-Time-Ago
-These were some Python codes I learned and practiced some time ago when I started learning Python.
+These are some Python codes I learned and practiced some time ago when I started learning Python.
 It performs simple mathematical operations.

 # Main Task